Cartrigger/OvOpsetup/README.md

 # OvOpsetup
-ovop setup and download for zip
+ovop setup and download for zip (may not be updated for a long time, use curseforge page instead)

 Hi!
 Welcome to the official Github for Overly Optimized and other ports and branches.